 Some disadvantages of computer based training are that it does not provide learners with human interaction or feedback which can make it feel less personal and less motivating for some people.

 The Evolution of CBT and the Future of Learning

 Computer-based training (CBT) has evolved significantly over the years in response to the changing needs of learners.
 CBT is a type of learning that uses computers and other digital technologies to deliver educational content, often in the form of online courses or interactive modules.
-It has become a popular method of training in many industries, as it allows learners to access information and complete coursework on their own time and at their own pace.
+It has become a popular method of training in many industries, such as customer service jobs, as it allows learners to access information and complete coursework on their own time and at their own pace.

 The evolution of CBT has been driven by the need to accommodate a wide range of learning styles.
 It is important that we are able to cater to all learners because not all people learn in the same way.
 Some learners may be more visual, while others may be more auditory or kinesthetic.
 CBT has evolved to include a variety of different learning aids that cater to different learning styles.